shells-sh/TeaScript.sh/API_REFERENCE.md

 > > | `$10` | Comment text, if any.
 Note: this is only persisted if `T_COMMENTS=enabled` (default value in development environment) |

 ### `reflection types fields exists`

+Returns 0 if field with provided name exists on this type else returns 1.

 > > | | Parameter |
 > > |-|-----------|